cornell-zhang/heurigym/technology_mapping/README.md

 The technology mapping process involves covering a Boolean network with K-LUTs in a way that optimizes specific design metrics.
 Traditional approaches include cut enumeration, where potential K-feasible cuts (subgraphs with at most K inputs) are identified and selected to form an optimal cover of the network.
 The mapping process must ensure that the resulting network correctly implements the original logic function while minimizing resource usage.

+Here our optimization target is to minimize the number of LUTs, which represents the area of the mapped logic network.
+This is an NP-hard problem.

 ## Formalization

 Consider a directed acyclic graph (DAG) $G = (V, E)$ representing a Boolean network, where each node $v \in V$ represents a logic gate, and each edge $(u, v) \in E$ indicates that the output of node $u$ is an input to node $v$.
 Let $PI$ denote the set of primary inputs and $PO$ denote the set of primary outputs in the network.